innovateorange/ch22workshops/README.md

 ## Multicore programming in C
 Multicore programming is back again this year!
 We will be practicing using OpenMP to parallelize C-code.
-This workshop is inspired by Tim Matteson (Intel) and relies heavilty on material created by him for the expressed purpose of teaching OpenMP
+This workshop is inspired by Tim Matteson (Intel) and relies heavily on material created by him for the expressed purpose of teaching OpenMP

 ### Content: